kevin-q2/diffusion_nmf/README.md

 ```
 pip install -r requirements.txt
 ```
 However this will NOT download the geopandas package required for creating maps, as it seems to cause problems with Windows.
-To download geopandas afterwards please look to https://geopandas.org/en/stable/getting_started/install.html
+To download geopandas separately please look to https://geopandas.org/en/stable/getting_started/install.html

 ## COVID-19 Data